Dani Olmo: Return to Barcelona

+2024–25 season

 On 9 August 2024, Olmo returned to his youth career club Barcelona, signing a six-year contract in a deal reportedly worth in the region of €60 million.

 On 27 August 2024, after missing the games against Valencia and Athletic Bilbao as he was unable to be registered due to salary-cap issues, Olmo made his debut.
 He came off the bench to replace Ferran Torres against Rayo Vallecano in the second half and scored the winning goal in the 82nd minute, giving his club a 1–2 away win.
 On 3 November, after returning from injury, Olmo scored his fourth and fifth goals in five games for Barcelona in a 3–1 win against Espanyol.
 On 26 November, he scored his first UEFA Champions League goal for Barcelona in a 3–0 victory over Brest.
 Due to Barcelona’s failure to register him and teammate Pau Víctor in time for 2025, Olmo had the option of becoming a free agent and could negotiate with any club.
 Subsequently, Consejo Superior de Deportes approved the registration of Olmo and Pau Víctor on 8 January 2025, meaning that both players could play for the club in La Liga, UEFA Champions League, Copa del Rey and the eventual Supercopa de España final against Real Madrid.

+2025–26 season

+Olmo scored his first goal of the season on 21 September 2025 in a 3–0 victory over Getafe in La Liga, in which he also assisted the first goal to Ferran Torres.

+On 2 December 2025, right after scoring in a La Liga match against Atlético Madrid, Olmo landed awkwardly on the ground and was subsequently substituted.
+It was later confirmed that he had dislocated his shoulder and would be out for a duration of approximately one month.